Songs of the Sea & Fo’castle

 The Clancy Brothers recorded the song in 1962, in a version similar to A.L.
 Lloyd's.
 Patrick Clancy, one of the Clancy Brothers, had edited Lloyd's Blow Boys Blow album, which was released by Tradition Records, a label that Clancy managed.[11]
 The Clancy Brothers rendered Lloyd's phrase "lollop around Cape Horn" as the unintelligible "wallop around Cape Horn."
 The Clancy Brothers' version is the most common one sung by folk music and shanty performers.
 The song has been recorded many times in both traditional and modern arrangements.

-A traditional Morris Dance of the same name is performed to the tune, from the style of Adderbury.[12][13]
+A traditional Morris dance of the same name is performed to the tune, from the style of Adderbury.[12][13]

 Traditional recordings